12 Before-And-After Garden Makeovers That Will Inspire Your Next Outdoor Project

 Test Garden Tip: Another great slope solution is to plant densely; tight plantings help hold the soil so it doesn’t wash down the hill.

 BEFORE: A Cookie-Cutter Landscape

 AFTER: An Eye-Catching Landscape

-Why it works: The free-flowing bed in the front yard looks great from all angles -- which is especially important because this house is on a corner lot.
-Hint: Don't forget the way your garden will look from inside your house.
-It should look just as good -- if not better -- from your windows as it does to the rest of the world.
+The free-flowing bed in the front yard looks great from all angles, which is especially important because this house is on a corner lot.
+Don't forget the way your garden will look from inside your house.
+It should look just as good (if not better) from your windows as it does to the rest of the world.

 A small retaining wall breaks up the slope, giving the yard a little extra oomph.
-Hint: Whenever you can add contours, such as berms, or break up a slope with a wall like this, you add lots of extra interest.
+By adding contours, such as berms, or breaking up a slope with a wall like this, you add lots of extra interest.

 Stone edging around the bed matches the wall and gives the planting a finished look.
-Hint: Using edging around your beds will keep the lawn from creeping in -- so you won't have to constantly spend time pulling the turf out.
+Using edging around your beds will also keep the lawn from creeping in, so you won't have to constantly spend time pulling the turf out.